iamtheblackunicorn/Cybertron/README.markdown

 #### Final words

 This is the end of the "Getting Started" guide.
 If you have any questions, open an issue and I will try to help you.
+If you want to generate favicons for your site and fill the icon variables in your site's `_config.yml`, I recommend using [this tool](https://www.favicon-generator.org/).

 ### Deployment :rocket: